jaimeizuz/kogito-infra-services/README.md

 # Kogito and Infrastructure services

 ## Create and run Kogito App (for quarkus:dev execution)
-1. In "kogito-app-example/kogito-bpmn-processes" folder, run `mvn "-Pbamoe-community" "-Pbamoe-persistence-postgresql" "-Pembedded-postgresql" "-Pdevelopment" clean quarkus:dev`
+1. In "kogito-app-example/kogito-bpmn-app-unsecured" folder, run `mvn "-Pbamoe-community" "-Pbamoe-persistence-postgresql" "-Pembedded-postgresql" "-Pdevelopment" clean quarkus:dev`
 2. Access the jBPM Dev-UI in [http://localhost:8080/q/dev-ui/org.jbpm.jbpm-quarkus-devui/process-instances]() to check everything is up and running.

-## Create and run Kogito App (for docker-compose)
+## Build the Kogito images
-1. In "kogito-app-example/kogito-bpmn-processes" folder, run `mvn "-Pbamoe-community" "-Pdevelopment" "-Pbamoe-persistence-postgresql" "-Pbamoe-kafka-events" "-Popentelemetry-traces-logs-metrics" "-Pcontainer" clean package` to create the Kogito app Docker image.
+1. In "kogito-app-example/kogito-bpmn-unsecured-app" folder, run `mvn "-Pbamoe-community" "-Pbamoe-persistence-postgresql" "-Pbamoe-audit" "-Pbamoe-kafka-events" "-Popentelemetry-traces-logs-metrics" "-Pcontainer" clean package` to create the Kogito app Docker image.
+2. In "kogito-app-example/kogito-bpmn-secured-app" folder, run `mvn "-Pbamoe-community" "-Pbamoe-persistence-postgresql" "-Pbamoe-audit" "-Pbamoe-kafka-events" "-Popentelemetry-traces-logs-metrics" "-Poidc-security" "-Pcontainer" clean package` to create the Kogito app Docker image.

+## Run the Compose
-2. In the root folder "kogito-infra-services", run `docker compose --profile full --profile kogito-bpmn-processes up -d`.
+2. In the root folder "kogito-infra-services", run `docker compose --profile full --profile kogito-bpmn-apps up -d`.
 This will start the full stack except
    Kibana and Grafana.
-To include them, run `docker compose --profile full --profile kogito-bpmn-processes --profile dashboards up -d`.
+To include them, run `docker compose --profile full --profile kogito-bpmn-apps --profile dashboards up -d`.
 3. Some predefined dashboards are contained in .\grafana folder.
 Add `JVM Quarkus - Micrometer Metrics-1743773888821.json` for Quarkus metrics, and `PostgreSQL Statistics-1743784368268.json` for PostgreSQL metrics.
-4. Load tests for a simple Test Process are provided as jMeter plan in kogito-app-example\kogito-bpmn-processes\jmeter\Load tests.jmx.
+4. Load tests for a simple Test Process are provided as jMeter plan in kogito-app-example\kogito-bpmn-app-unsecured\jmeter\Load tests.jmx.

 These are the main web applications exposed in the docker-compose:
 - Kogito Management Console: [http://localhost:8280/]()